silliman/BlockchainImmersion/Day1/1030_WebPlaygroundImmunichainLab.rst

 So far, everything has been a bit easy.
 Now, we are going to add a participant and some transaction code for that new participant.
 It is important to notice where I am adding in code in relation to the other lines of code.

-**1.** Head into your model file by going to the Define section and clicking on the Model File, found on the left hand side
+**1.** Head into your model file by going to the Define section and clicking on the Model File, found on the left hand side.
+The model file defines all the participants, assets and transactions.
+It gives participants attributes like name, email address, id numbers, etc.

 .. image:: images/composer/3.1.png